Recently, we spoke with several of our clients about their expectations of our team. We learned they wanted:

 - An iterative partnership (co-development of the plans and ideas)

 - Continuity (in the account team)

 - True integration of ideas across all platforms

 - Empathetic and respectful relationship

 - Data-driven brand plans

 With this in mind, we developed a road map for how we can work more effectively together, how we can work more effectively with our clients and how we would like our clients to work with us.
 Dubbed collaboration tenets, these rules of the road establish expectations of how we will work together with our clients to better address their needs.
-The short e-blast message we sent you expressed five expectations we have of our clients.

 - Assume positive intent.
 Your agency partner wants you to win.
 Really, we do.